servermon/servermon/doc/install.rst

 installation in to /srv/servermon the following line is sufficient in a crontab::

-  0 0 * * * <user> /srv/servermon/manage.py make_updates --pythonpath=/srv/servermon
+  0 0 * * * <user> /srv/servermon/servermon/manage.py make_updates

-where user is a valid system user capable of reading (root will work, but it is doubtfull it is a good choice.
-A dedicated user is probably better)
+where user is a valid system user capable of reading the configuration. root will work, but it is doubtfull it is a good choice.
+A dedicated user is probably safer.
+Note the double servermon path above

 Configuring settings.py
 +++++++++++++++++++++++